Word to DITA Conversion FAQ

 How can I fix unrecognized style warnings?

-- For fixing the
+- To fix the

 Unrecognized "Document Title" style for "p" Word element

-this one, a corresponding element is "
+this example, a corresponding element is "

 <h1>

-" as for the default mapping of "Title" style.
+" for the default mapping of the "Title" style.
 So, type "h1:fresh" into this cell.
 The ":fresh" suffix instructs the converter to create a new element every time it finds this kind of paragraph.
-When it's not set, the converter will try to reuse the elements and combine sequences of the same style paragraphs into a single element.
+When it's not set, the converter will try to reuse the elements and combine sequences of the same style of paragraphs into a single element.

-- For fixing the
+- To fix the

 Unrecognized "Keyboard Key" style for "r" Word element